The most common product prioritization frameworks

-How can I choose the best prioritization framework for the team?
+How to choose the best prioritization framework for your team

 Look back at recent releases and the features you delivered.
 How did the team reach a decision on what to move forward?
 Dig in to see whether those reasons are aligned with the product strategy and business goals.
 If yes, you have a good start.
 You can begin codifying criteria and assigning relative value.